 - ESPN and more are available in fuboTV’s channel lineup

 - You can watch on three screens at the same time

 - The FuboTV app is available on major platforms, including Apple TV, AndroidTV, Roku, and Amazon FireTV.

 Hulu Live TV

 You can watch The New Orleans Bowl on ESPN through Hulu Live TV.
-The service costs $69.99/month after a 1-week free trial and includes the following features:
+The service costs $69.99/month after signing up and includes the following features:

 - You can also use your Hulu Live TV credentials to watch ESPN3 on the ESPN app.

 - 50 hours of cloud DVR storage (upgradeable)